 All new graduate nurse applications must be submitted through the New Graduate Nurse Residency posting.
 By applying to the New Graduate posting, the new graduate nurse applicant will be entered into a pool of applicants to be screened and considered for hire by nursing leadership as new graduate positions become available on each of the respective areas included in the Residency Program.

 Please Note: This posting will be available at various times throughout the year as the need for new graduate nurses arises.
 If the posting is not available to you at this time, we encourage you to check again on a regular basis.

 In accepting employment to Denver Health Medical Center as a New Graduate Nurse, a written agreement committing to continued employment to the original unit of hires for the duration of two years will be obtained.
 This time period includes the year of education within the New Graduate Residency Program, as well as an additional year of employment following the successful completion of the program in order to ensure continued support from our nursing leadership throughout the course of the New Graduate Nurse’s transition into their professional nursing career.

-Once you have your Colorado license, please feel free to apply to open RN positionsthat state New Graduate Nurse will beconsidered.
+If you have a BSN and a current Colorado nursing license, please feel free to apply to any open position that is titled New Grad RN.

 How do I apply for the New Graduate Nurse Residency Program?

 I obtained a BSN from an ADN-BSN or LPN-BSN program.
 Am I eligible for the New Graduate Nurse Residency Program?

 No, unfortunately, you are not eligible for the New Graduate Residency Program.
 However, please access the main listing of open nursing positions for additional opportunities to apply for employment at Denver Health Medical Center.

 I graduated with my nursing degree 6 months ago and have been working in an outpatient clinic for only a few months.
 I desire to transition into the inpatient hospital setting and would like to be considered for the New Graduate Residency Program.
 Am I eligible to participate?